Campus Access and Parking

 Rhodes College restricts parking in the following areas where Rhodes community members are allowed to park:

-1) North side of Snowden west of University;
+1) North side of Snowden west of University; Both north and south sides of Lyndale Ave. and Mignon Ave. west of University St.

 2) South side of Snowden, west of the alley behind Stewart Hall,